apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 **@strategy** tag.
 See :doc:`../configuration/hierarchical-caching.en` and :doc:`strategies.yaml.en`
 for configuration details and examples.

-Acl Filters
+ACL Filters
 ===========

-Acl filters can be created to control access of specific remap lines.
+ACL filters can be created to control access of specific remap lines.
 The markup is very similar to that of :file:`ip_allow.yaml`, with slight changes to accommodate remap markup.

-**Note:** As of ATS v10.x, these filters are applied just as :file:`ip_allow.yaml`, this means once a filter matches the request, the action for that rule takes effect.
+**Note:** As of ATS v10.x, these filters are applied just as :file:`ip_allow.yaml`, meaning once a filter matches the request, the action for that rule takes effect.
 In previous versions, all filters for a remap rule were evaluated, and the ``deny`` action took priority.
+Also, if an ACL filter matches, then :file:`ip_allow.yaml` rules will not not apply to the request because the matched rule is the ACL filter.

 Examples
 --------